nikolasavic3/Real-Time-Linear-Regression-Prediction-in-Elixir/README.md

 mix deps.get
 ```
 #### Usage
-Start the interactive elixir shell in two separate bash terminals by running the following command:
+You can use one bash terminal to run program, but I recomend using two.
+Start the interactive elixir shell in each bash terminal (or just one) by running the following command:
 ```shell
 iex -S mix
 ```